VOLTA No. 2 Spring 2026

 They pay their electric bills on time /

 Eat dinner regularly.
-I could never / Glue two pieces of paper together / I’d push around for days. / I’m not, you understand, some kind of mechanic.
+I could never / Glue two pieces of paper together.

 — Oliver Preston, from "Interview with Minor Painter"